- About Us

 The Twin Pillars of HAQ

 HAQ believes that the State is the primary duty bearer for the realisation of human rights of all children.
 Therefore, children's rights must become an integral component of good governance.
-Under its children and governance programme we monitor the executive, the legislature and the judiciary through budget for children (BfC) analysis; examining their status through regular reports; and analysis of questions and debates in parliament; and engaging with the justice delivery mechanisms.
+Under its children and governance programme we monitor the executive, the legislature and the judiciary through budget for children (BfC) analysis; examining their status through regular reports; and analysis of questions and debates in parliament; action alerts and engaging with the justice delivery mechanisms.

 HAQ is concerned about children who fall out of the security net and become vulnerable to neglect, violence, abuse and exploitation within and outside the homes as also those who come in conflict with law.
 Through our child protection programme we provide legal aid and counselling to all children in contact with law.
 Capacity building of those who work with children, such as police, judiciary, functionaries of the juvenile justice system, teachers, media and others is an important component of our child protection work.